 Our course pages are packed full of helpful information about what you can expect from a course, including videos, brochures and testimonials from current and past students, as well as ideas for future careers.

-If you have questions or want to chat about your options you can get in contact with the JCU Student Centre.
+If you have questions or want to chat about your options you can get in contact with our team.
 They’re available face-to-face, on the phone or via email.
-Your school Guidance Officer is also available for advice on courses and careers, and your family and family friends can also be a good source of information when it comes to seeing what a job looks like in real world situations and finding out how they got into their chosen career.
+Your school Guidance Officer is also available for advice on courses and careers, and your family and friends can also be a good source of information when it comes to seeing what a job looks like in real world situations and finding out how they got into their chosen career.

 If you’d like further inspiration or want to know more about a specific job you can also visit the Labour Market Insights site.

 Yes, if you feel like a course or subject isn’t right for you, there are options.